insightsengineering/scribe/README.md

 In all cases the URL points to a directory where the `PACKAGES` file is located.

-Additionally, on Windows it might be required to tell `scribe` where the R executable is located, for example by using flag: `--rExecutablePath 'C:\Program Files\R\R-4.3.2\bin\R.exe'`.
+Additionally, on Windows it might be required to tell `scribe` where the R executable is located by using flag: `--rExecutablePath 'C:\Program Files\R\R-4.3.2\bin\R.exe'`.

-## Environment variables

-Scribe reads environment variables with `SCRIBE_` prefix and tries to match them with CLI flags.
-For example, setting the following variables will override the respective values from configuration file:
-`SCRIBE_LOGLEVEL`, `SCRIBE_CHECKPACKAGE`, `SCRIBE_RENVLOCKFILENAME`, `SCRIBE_UPDATEPACKAGES`, `SCRIBE_OUTPUTREPORT` etc.

-The order of precedence is:

-CLI flag → environment variable → configuration file → default value.

 ## Cache